 It all began in 1975 when he decided to move to South Lake Tahoe, for just one winter.
 That one winter turned into a lifelong love affair with Lake Tahoe and people who ski and ride bikes.

 Meet Gary Bell, back country pioneer and owner of Sierra Ski and Cycle Works (SSCW) in South Lake Tahoe since 1980.
 Besides his laid back style, Gary is an expert when it comes to bikes and skis which stems from his years of exploring his backyard.
 It sustains him, and defines his life.
 It’s been said that Gary’s ski and bike tunes make the rider.
-Gary and his long-time crew, Chris and Troy, make it a point to understand the skier or rider, the terrain they prefer, fitness level, and the fun factor expectation.
+Gary and his long-time manager, Chris Drake, make it a point to understand the skier or rider, the terrain they prefer, fitness level, and the fun factor expectation.

 Gary fell in love with the mountains at age four during family ski trips to Alpine Meadows.
 Seeking more time in the mountains than just weekend ski club trips, Gary made the move when he turned twenty, and taught ski lessons at Heavenly Ski Resort.